severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 2/Act 2, Scene 4.md

 ==91==A rascal!
 To brave me?

 **DOLL.**
 ==92==Ah, you sweet little rogue, you!
 Alas, poor ape, how thou sweat’st!
 Come let me wipe thy face.
 Come on, you whoreson chops.
-Ah, rogue!
-I’ faith, I love thee.
+Ah, rogue! i’faith, I love thee.
 Thou art as valorous as Hector of Troy, worth five of Agamemnon, and ten times better than the Nine Worthies.
 Ah, villain!

 **FAL.**
 ==93==Ah, rascally slave!
 I will toss the rogue in a blanket.